Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-06.md

 Arrange your files.
 You should already have some of the files.

-- src/index.js (this is your source code for your break out game)
+- src/index.js (Code you wrote)
-- dist/index.html (this is the HTML file for your break out game)
+- dist/index.html (Code compiled by webpack)
-- package.json (this should have been created in the previous step)
+- package.json
-- webpack.config.json (make this file now you will add code to it later)
+- webpack.config.json

 <!-- > -->